 Who Should I Call After an Atlanta Accident?

-You should call your insurance company if you’ve been in an accident, but that shouldn’t be the first call you make.
+If you’ve been in an accident, you should call your insurance company, but it shouldn’t be the first call you make.

 First, if your car is still on the road or you’re in a potentially dangerous area, call emergency services to the scene.
 Even if no one was seriously injured, an accident report from the officer on the scene will be crucial for your personal injury case.